Medicine Cabinet: What You Need to Have in Your Closet

 Allergies, Congestion, and More

 Keeping decongestants on hand is always useful for those days you’re stuffed up.
-From Advil to Mucinex, there are many over the counter decongestants that will do the job.
+From Advil to Mucinex, there are many over-the-counter decongestants that will do the job.
 Do your eyes get dry frequently?
-Keeping a bottle of eye solution for those moments of dryness really come in handy to restore clear vision.
+Keeping a bottle of eye solution for those moments of dryness really comes in handy to restore clear vision.
 Last but not least allergy season seems to be year-round for different people.
 Keep a box of Sudafed in your possession or even Allegra.

 We hope these tips help keep your medicine cabinet stocked with the best medications and supplies for any emergency.